Get insider access

 7.0 Bare Floor

-The Shark Navigator Lift-Away Speed is a good option for bare floors.
-It easily clears pet hair as well as small and bulky debris with minimal loss in suction performance as its dustbin fills up.
+The Shark Navigator Lift-Away Speed is a decent option for bare floors.
+It easily clears bulky debris, though fine debris poses a challenge.
 While a few parts need periodic cleaning, its bagless design and washable filters mean that it incurs virtually no recurring costs.
 Unfortunately, it's bulky and has a fairly short hose, making it difficult to clean hard-to-reach spots, even when cleaning in its semi-handheld configuration.
 There also isn't a brushroll off switch, so it can scatter around larger chunks of debris on hard floors.

 Pros